 Once we place the titanium post, it will need about three to six months to completely fuse with the surrounding bone.
 The next step is to attach a small piece called an abutment.
 This will only require an additional few weeks of healing then the dentist will attach the dental crown.

 This solution will feel and function like a natural tooth allowing you to eat, brush your teeth and smile comfortably.
 Caring for an implant-supported crown is no different than caring for your natural teeth.
 A natural tooth is best but when an extraction is necessary, a dental implant-supported crown is the next best option.

 The downside to choosing an implant to replace the missing tooth is the amount of time it takes to complete the process and the total cost.
 Traditional methods to replace your tooth will cost a fraction of what an implant costs.
 The process to get a single dental implant can take up to seven months or more if pre-treatments are necessary.

 Other Tooth Replacement Options

-The traditional methods to replacing one missing tooth are with a dental bridge or a removable partial denture.
+The traditional methods of replacing one missing tooth are with a dental bridge or a removable partial denture.
 A bridge is a fixed dental restoration that we make using two dental crowns on both ends.
 We attach the replacement tooth in between them.
-To accommodate a dental bridge, the two adjacent teeth will need to be ground-down.
+To accommodate a dental bridge, the two adjacent teeth will need to be ground down.

 You are essentially damaging two healthy teeth to replace the one missing tooth.
 This will also put a lot of pressure on the two adjacent teeth possibly even damaging them.
-But a dental bridge will cost significantly less than an implant supported dental crown and can placed in as little as two to three weeks.
+But a dental bridge will cost significantly less than an implant-supported dental crown and can be placed in as little as two to three weeks.